Amate

 Amate (amate [aˈmate] from āmatl [ˈaːmat͡ɬ]) is a type of bark paper that has been manufactured in Mexico since the precontact times.
 It was used primarily to create codices.

 Amate paper was extensively produced and used for both communication, records, and ritual during the Triple Alliance; however, after the Spanish conquest, its production was mostly banned and replaced by European paper.
 Amate paper production never completely died, nor did the rituals associated with it.
 It remained strongest in the rugged, remote mountainous areas of northern Puebla and northern Veracruz states.
 Spiritual leaders in the small village of San Pablito, Puebla were described as producing paper with "magical" properties.
 Foreign academics began studying this ritual use of amate in the mid-20th century, and the Otomi people of the area began producing the paper commercially.
 Otomi craftspeople began selling it in cities such as Mexico City, where the paper was revived by Nahua painters in Guerrero to create "new" indigenous craft, which was then promoted by the Mexican government.

 Through this and other innovations, amate paper is one of the most widely available Mexican indigenous handicrafts, sold both nationally and abroad.
 Nahua paintings of the paper, which is also called "amate," receive the most attention, but Otomi paper makers have also received attention not only for the paper itself but for crafts made with it such as elaborate cut-outs.

+True paper

+There is some uncertainty as to whether or not the Mesoamerican paper can be considered true paper owing to the thorough destruction of their civilization by the Spanish.
+The Maya used a writing material called huun starting from the 5th century.
+It was made from the inner bark of the wild fig tree.
+It was cut and stretched thin rather than made of randomly woven fibers, which according to one source, disqualified it as true paper.
+The Maya made codices out of huun.
+The Toltecs and Aztecs also had their own form of paper.
+The Aztec amatl (amate) was used for writing, decorations, rituals, and as material for masks.
+Aztec paper, like Maya paper, is not considered true paper by some.
+Like its predecessors, it was made from the inner bark of the wild fig tree, beaten, stretched, and dried.
+There are also records of paper made from agave, which was coarse and bumpy, and was probably used for purposes other than writing.
+After the Spanish conquest of the Aztec Empire, the Aztecs began using paper imported by the Spanish for works such as the Codex Mendoza.
+There were 42 amate producing Aztec villages prior to the Spanish Conquest, all of which have ceased their operations by the modern day.
+The Otomi people in Mexico still make amate today but have trouble meeting demand due to a dwindling supply of fig and mulberry trees, which are in danger of extinction.